Studentia/Studentia-Chatbot-Test/README.md

 ## Other Models We Tried

 We also tried other models like global-wiki-gigaword-300 and bert-base-uncased for the embedding process.
 We did not include the files for these other models as they look exactly the same as the current one only with a few changes to load the model to the system.
 Everything else remains almost similar.

-## 3. **Notes**

-This repository serves as a historical record.
-For the latest and final code, refer to the [Studentia-Chatbot repository](https://github.com/Studentia/Studentia-Chatbot).